-All staff involved in the care of children are trained 'first-aiders' (with their training updated at lease every three years) and in the event of illness or accident will provide assessment and appropriate first aid.
-The school will also have at least one higher-level paediatric first aider.
+All staff involved in the care of children are trained 'first-aiders' (with their training updated atleast every three years) and in the event of illness or accident will provide assessment and appropriate first aid.
+The school will also have at least one staff member in each phase(Pre-Primary, Primary, Senior School, Sports Dept) higher-level pediatric first-aider.
 In the event of a more serious accident, an assessment will be made (preferably by a higher-level first aider) and an ambulance will be called if required.
 In the case of a more serious injury, we will contact the parent/carer as soon as possible.
 If hospital treatment is required and a parent/carer is not available, a member of staff will take the child to hospital and stay with the child until the parent/carer arrives.

-Details of accidents/incidents are recorded in the Accident File together with any treatment provided.
-Where an accident is more serious, parents will be notified verbally especially in the case of an accident involving the Headteacher, and a Headteacher letter is sent home.
+Details of accidents/incidents are recorded on CPOMS together with any treatment provided.
+Where an accident is more serious, parents will be notified verbally especially in the case of an accident involving the head, and a head letter is sent home.